If An Atom Gains An Electron It Becomes

 Comprehensive Overview

 Atoms are structured with a central nucleus containing protons and neutrons, surrounded by orbiting electrons.
-Protons, discovered by Ernest Rutherford in the early 20th century, carry a positive charge, while neutrons, identified by James Chadwick in 1932, have no charge.
+Plus, protons, discovered by Ernest Rutherford in the early 20th century, carry a positive charge, while neutrons, identified by James Chadwick in 1932, have no charge.
 Electrons, which orbit the nucleus in specific energy levels or shells, possess a negative charge.
 The number of protons defines the element's atomic number and determines its identity on the periodic table.

 The behavior of electrons within an atom is governed by the principles of quantum mechanics.
+Each orbital can hold a maximum of two electrons, following the Pauli exclusion principle.
 According to quantum theory, electrons do not orbit the nucleus in fixed paths but rather exist in specific energy levels or orbitals.
 These orbitals are regions of space around the nucleus where there is a high probability of finding an electron.
-Each orbital can hold a maximum of two electrons, following the Pauli exclusion principle.
 The arrangement of electrons in these orbitals, known as the electron configuration, determines the chemical properties of an atom.

 Trends and Latest Developments